 In this idli, along with the cooked rice I have also added idli rava (cream of rice) and urad dal.

 The steamed rice makes these idlis ultra soft, fluffy and very light. these idlis are much much softer than the usual idli recipe i follow with cream of rice (idli rava).

-i have illustrated picture collages to show the whole method and not exactly a step by step post… as the method is the same as of that making idlis. just the ingredients and their proportions are different and that makes a lot of difference in the texture of the idlis.
+I have illustrated picture collages to show the whole method and not exactly a step by step post… As the method is the same as of that making idlis.
+Just the ingredients and their proportions are different and that makes a lot of difference in the texture of the idlis.

-a few steps to make cooked rice idli:
+Steps to make cooked rice idli

 - 1 cup cooked or steamed rice

 - 1 cup idli rava (cream of rice)

 - ½ cup urad dal (split husked black gram)

 - 8 to 10 tablespoon strained urad dal water for grinding